po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 A Unix shell script uses its own syntax, which might feel familiar to commands we've written using JavaScript.
 While Node.js has many modules that allow us to execute similar commands, shell scripts allow us to write more universal and lightweight functionality to perform and automate tasks that JavaScript may not be as well-suited for.

-> **Important**: Windows computers using Git Bash and older macOS versions use what's known as a **Bash shell environment**.
-Apple computers running newer versions of macOS have switched to use the **Z shell environment** (known as **ZSH**), which is backwards-compatible with the Bash shell environment.
-These two environments are nearly identical for our needs, so all of the commands we introduce today will be the same for both operating systems or shell environments, with a few differences which we'll address as we go.
+> **Important**: Windows computers (using Git Bash) and Apple computers running older macOS versions use the **Bash shell environment**.
+Apple computers with newer versions of macOS use the **Z shell environment** (known as **ZSH**), which is backwards-compatible with the Bash shell environment.
+All the commands that we introduce today work in both environments, with only a few differences which we'll address as we go.

-## Our First Script
+## Build a Simple Shell Script

 Like with learning any other programming language, it's best to get an understanding of how we write and execute shell scripts by building a simple "Hello World" application, so let's start there.